 Things to Consider When Buying an Organic Nursing Pillow

-Organic cotton is unbleached, harvested without the use of chemical pesticides, and processed naturally.
-It is still soft to touch and readily available from many brands.
+Organic cotton is unbleached, harvested without the use of chemical pesticides, and processed NATURALLY.

 Organic Kapok SIlk

-It may seem like an unimportant feature, but the nursing pillow’s cover can provide added support and comfort both for the mother and baby.
+It may seem like an unimportant feature, but the nursing pillow’s cover can provide support and comfort for both the mother and baby.

 Some pillows have printed designs you can pick from, with special washing instructions to keep the print vivid for a long time.